alkaliphile/photos/content/about.md

 <br>

 I got serious about bird photography a few months into the pandemic.
-Before that,I had taken the occasional bird picture while out hiking, but I didn't care a whole lot about the aesthetics of the images.
+Before that, I had taken the occasional bird picture while out hiking, but I didn't care a whole lot about the aesthetics of the images.

 <br>